What does it mean to sign a lease that requires a personal guarantee?

 Statistics show that only 50% of all new small business start-ups will be operating in 5 years.
 If your landlord requires a personal guarantee, negotiate to limit the term of the guarantee or best yet, look for a landlord that doesn’t require one.

 North Forest Office Space makes office leasing simple.
 With affordable lease rates including taxes and common area maintenance, there are never any surprises.
 North Forest specializes in providing medical, dental and professional office space for small to medium-sized businesses.
 The flexible design options mean that a business owner can lease the space needed now and add space as the business grows.
-North Forest offers convenient, suburban locations near Buffalo and Rochester, NY, Denver, CO and Austin, TX.
+North Forest offers convenient, suburban locations near Buffalo and Rochester, NY, Denver, CO and Austin and Dallas, TX.